-As at 31 December 2020 and as at 31 December 2019, the hedging cost reserve EUR 52 thousand (2019: EUR 477 thousand) associated with the fair value hedges is not material.
+As at 31 December 2021, the hedging cost reserve EUR 463 thousand (2020: EUR 52 thousand) associated with the fair value hedges is not material.

 7. Capital management:

 NFI monitors the capital using the equity at risk methodology.
 Equity at risk refers to the fraction of equity which the lender will need to use in order to cover for potential losses incurred should the borrower default on its obligations to repay the debt, to meet obligations against its own lenders and to avoid insolvency.
 For purpose of determining the amount of equity which the lender has at risk, the expected loss (EL) methodology attempts to estimate the loss exposure of the particular lender by assessment of the risk profile of his debt receivables, and by applying the outcome to the overall amount of debt granted.
 In order to cover fully for the potential losses, the lender should have an equity buffer equal to at least the amount of its overall exposure.